kimdah/Computational-physics/project3/README.md

-Simulation of a Penning Trap (Project 3)
+# Simulation of a Penning trap (Project 3)
 -------------------------------------------------
+A Penning trap is a device that utilizes a static configuration of electic and magnetix fields to confine charged particles.
 To build the code:
 $ make